devopsdays/devopsdays-theme/README.md

 themesdir = "../.."
 ```

 This tells Hugo where to look for its theme directories.
-This requires Hugo 0.18 or better.
-V0.18 of Hugo is scheduled to be released on Dec 19, 2016, but in the meantime, you will need to build the site using the version of Hugo installed in the `bin` directory of `devopsdays-theme`.
-The binary `bin/hugo` is compiled for Linux, the binary `bin/hugo-osx` is compiled for OS X, and the binary `bin/hugo.exe` is compiled for Windows.
+This requires Hugo 0.18 or later.

-You will need to modify your watch command to use this new binary; use something like this:
+You will need to run your watch command from the `exampleSite` directory; use something like this:

 ```
-~/src/devopsdays-theme/bin/hugo-osx server -b="http://localhost:1313" -w
+hugo server -w --baseUrl="http://localhost:1313"
 ```

 ## Contributing